davidmdugger/crypto-app/README.md

-Just a simple React.js app using Browser Router and Bootstrap for React
+Just a simple React.js app using Browser Router to allow for a single page application (SPA) and Bootstrap for React.